 - Land position is on easy-to-permit state land

 Mineralization & Alteration

 - Structurally controlled copper oxide mineralization is present on the property (Eagle Pass Fault)

 - Copper-molybdenite quartz veins intersected in drill core

 - Tilted porphyry footprint (like most deposits in Arizona)

 - Distal to medial quartz-sericite-pyrite porphyry-style alteration is present over a wide area, including historic drill holes

 A fence of holes drilled by Vale in 2009, indicates that alteration and mineralization intensity increases toward the northwest.
 A step-out drill hole program to test the northwest is warranted.

-An initial exploration program consisting of mapping and sampling is currently underway and is building on detailed compilation work carried out in Q3 2022.
-A large dipole-dipole induced polarization (“IP”) survey is schedule for early next year.
-The IP survey, combined with the current exploration program, will allow us to define priority drill targets from previously permitted drill pads, as well as identify new targets within the expanded land package.
+An initial exploration program consisting of mapping and sampling was completed earlier in the year and built on detailed compilation work carried out in 2022.
+A large dipole-dipole induced polarization (“IP”) survey is planned for early next year which will allow us to define priority drill targets from previously permitted drill pads, as well as identify new targets within the expanded land package.